SamTang1303/MA-110-notes/Pre-Work Problems 1 Through 7 MA-110.md

 - Addition on $\mathbb{Z}$: Is commutative.
 - Subtraction on $\mathbb{Z}$: Is not commutative. $1-2=-1\neq2-1$.
-- Composition on [[D 4 - The group symmetries of a square]]: Is commutative.
+- Composition on [[D4 - The group symmetries of a square MA-110]]: Is commutative.
-- Composition on the set of rotations in [[D 4 - The group symmetries of a square]]: Is commutative.
+- Composition on the set of rotations in [[D4 - The group symmetries of a square MA-110]]: Is commutative.
 - Multiplication modulo 6 in $\mathbb{Z}_{6}$: Is commutative.

 > [!problem] Problem 1.4